Rewind – Eastern European crime ring | CBC News | Opinion

-To backtrack to the days when I first became concerned about Eastern European organized crime in Canada, here’s a quote from a CBC story posted in 1999.
+To backtrack to the decade when I first became concerned about Eastern European organized crime in Canada, here’s a quote from a CBC story posted in 1999.

 “One officer says the arrests are evidence parts of Canada are becoming sanctuaries for organized crime.”